KoenM-bit/option-data-collector/README.md

 Notes:
 - If your DB is on your LAN and Synology can’t reach it over the default bridge, consider enabling host networking in the Portainer stack by adding `network_mode: host` to the service.
 Ensure port 8080 is free when using host network.
+- If you see DNS errors like “Failed to resolve 'beurs.fd.nl'”, configure DNS in the stack (already included in `deploy/portainer-*.yml`), or set DNS in Portainer’s advanced container settings.
+As a last resort, use host networking.

 ## CI/CD and GHCR